WTVF: Western Kentucky

-Mediacom also carries the station's main channel in Caldwell and Crittenden counties, including the communities of Princeton and Marion, both of which are in the Paducah, Kentucky/Cape Girardeau, Missouri/Harrisburg, Illinois media market.
-The station is also carried on Murray Electric System cable in the Murray area of Calloway County, Kentucky, which is also in the Paducah market.
+Mediacom carries the station's main channel on their systems in Caldwell and Crittenden counties, including the communities of Princeton and Marion, both of which are in the Paducah, Kentucky–Cape Girardeau, Missouri–Harrisburg, Illinois media market.
+The station is also carried on Murray Electric System cable in the Murray area of Calloway County, which is also in the Paducah market.
 WK&T Telecom also makes WTVF available to its Calloway County customers.
-WTVF is also carried on cable systems in Muhlenberg and Hopkins Counties, which are in the Evansville, Indiana market.
+WTVF is also carried on cable systems in Muhlenberg and Hopkins counties, which are in the Evansville, Indiana, market.

 Other areas of Tennessee

 WTVF is carried on several cable systems in other areas outside of the Nashville market and within the state of Tennessee.
-In Jackson, Tennessee, for instance, WTVF is currently the only Nashville-based station that is carried on Jackson Energy Authority's E-Plus Broadband Cable Service.
-Other systems in the Jackson market carry the station, including WK&T Telecom's customers (under the Flite label) in the Trenton area of Gibson County, as well as two of the three northwest Tennessee counties within the Paducah market, namely Weakley and Obion, including the Martin/Dresden and Union City/South Fulton areas, respectively.
+In Jackson, Tennessee, WTVF is currently the only Nashville-based station that is carried on Jackson Energy Authority's E-Plus Broadband cable service.
+Other systems in the Jackson market carry the station, including WK&T Telecom's customers (under the Flite label) in the Trenton area of Gibson County, as well as two of the three northwest Tennessee counties within the Paducah market, Weakley and Obion, including the Martin–Dresden and Union City–South Fulton areas, respectively.

-The station is also available on cable in the Fayetteville area of Lincoln County, the only Middle Tennessee county that is in the Huntsville, Alabama media market.
+The station is also available on cable in the Fayetteville area of Lincoln County, the only Middle Tennessee county that is assigned to the Huntsville, Alabama, media market.
 WTVF's main channel is also carried on cable systems in Fentress County (Jamestown), as well as on Spirit Broadband Cable channel 5 for that provider's customers in Cumberland County, Tennessee (including Crossville and Fairfield Glade), both areas of which are in the two Central Time Zone counties of the Knoxville media market.

 Northern Alabama

-From 1957 until the 1980s, WTVF, along with WSMV, WKRN, and eventually WZTV, were carried on cable systems in northern Alabama, including the Huntsville, Florence and Decatur areas.
-As new cable channels launched they were gradually dropped from those systems throughout the 1980s.
+From 1957 until the 1980s, WTVF, along with WSMV, WKRN, and later WZTV, were all carried on cable systems in northern Alabama, including the Huntsville, Florence and Decatur areas.
+As new national cable channels launched they were gradually dropped from those systems throughout the 1980s.